Dr Vivien Rolfe BSc PhD

 Up to date list of papers and conference presentations –> http://vivrolfe.com/books-and-publications/

-Dr Viv Rolfe is an independent open educator and Director of a number of science open education projects.
-Her subject specialisms are intestinal physiology, functional foods, and research method expertise includes qualitative and quantitative approaches, plus systematic review.
+Dr Viv Rolfe combines her work as an open educator with her role as Head of herbal Research for Pukka Herbs.
+Her subject interests include intestinal physiology and herbal medicine, and research method expertise includes qualitative and quantitative approaches, plus systematic review.
 She has worked in medical research, higher education and the food industry.
-She continues to work on open education projects alongside her current full-time industrial role.

 As a researcher, Viv has won several awards for her work.
-Her PhD attained at the University of Sheffield enabled her to study diarrhoeal disease.
-In gaining a Research Fellowship at the Institute of Child Health in London, she looked at novel fish oil therapy for inflammatory bowel disease in children, and used fluorescent confocal microscope techniques for filming the absorptive processes in the colon.
-In this time she was awarded the Glaxo Wellcome Young Investigator Award from the UK Physiological Society and AP Mowat Young Investigator Award from the British Society of Gastroenterology.
+Her PhD from the University of Sheffield focused on gut health and diarrhoeal disease, and this followed a research fellowship at the Institute of Child Health in London looking at fish oils for inflammatory bowel disease in children.
+She won the Glaxo Wellcome Young Investigator Award from the UK Physiological Society and AP Mowat Young Investigator Award from the British Society of Gastroenterology at this time.

-This is the surface of the colon (large intestine) that is “live” in an incubation chamber so we can study its properties.
-The colon is stained with BODIPY phalloidin, a red fluorescent dye, that stains the cell’s own skeleton – called the cytoskeleton.
+This is the surface of the colon (large intestine) stained with BODIPY phalloidin to highlight the cytoskeleton.
 In this photograph we are looking down onto the openings of four crypts of Lieberkuhn, which are glands in the colon that absorb water.
-(The colon is a bit of a salvage yard, taking up left over nutrients and water from the faeces).
-The BODIPY dye also lets us see the individual epithelial cells (the cells outlined in yellow) in amazing detail.

 After London, she worked as researcher for Mars Inc, Pedigree Petfoods Division.
 Her team’s research explored novel functional ingredients and their beneficial effects on pet health, including dietary fibre, phytochemical and functional foods.
-At this time her life began to be taken over by springer spaniels and she took out shares in slippers.
+At this time her life began to be taken over by springer spaniels.
 Below is Spike.